ozayn/AIML-projects/README.md

 # AIML Projects

-This repository contains a collection of AI/ML projects completed as part of the Great Learning AIML program.
+This repository contains a collection of AI/ML projects completed as part of the Great Learning AIML program and General Assembly.
 Each project focuses on a specific domain or technique—ranging from EDA and predictive modeling to computer vision and NLP—implemented using Python and industry-standard libraries.

 ---